Johniereed/WP-Engine-coupon/README.md

 ### 2. WP Engine End-of-year sales (December)

-Missed the Black Friday deal on WP Engine, don’t worr,y you still get the chance to save the maximum on your subscription with the WP Engine end-of-year sale.
+Missed the Black Friday deal on WP Engine, don’t worry, you still get the chance to save the maximum on your subscription with the WP Engine end-of-year sale.

 Where you can get up to 50% off and a 60-day free trial of WP Engine